 The great part about making your own pumpkin puree or carving those jack-o’-lanterns are all the pumpkin seeds!
 They are simple to prepare and many flavor combinations are available.
-These are Indian spiced with garam masala, chili powder, turmeric, salt, and lemon.
-I wasn’t a big fan, but I also don’t like spicy food very much.
-Chad enjoyed them and said they reminded him of barbeque potato chips.
+These are spiced with garam masala, chili powder, turmeric, salt, and lemon.
+Chad really enjoyed them and said they reminded him of barbeque chips.

 The quickest way I have found to remove the seeds from the pulp: fill a large bowl with water, dump in the seeds, and use your hands to separate the pulp.
 Rinse and drain through a colander.